cambridge-cares/TheWorldAvatar/Agents/Py4mlAgent/README.md

 The `x_column` is used to specify which dataset columns should be included as features.

-The `y_column` is used to specify which dataset column should be included as an output.
+The `y_column` is used to specify which dataset column(s) should be included as an output.

 The `split` option controls how the dataset is split into the training, validation and test sets respectively.
 The dataset can be either split at runtime, by providing the size ratio of each sub-dataset, e.g. `"split": [0.7, 0.15, 0.15]` would correspond to the training set containing 70\% of data and validation and test sets containing 15\% each.
 An alternative option is to include the split in the dataset itself by introducing an extra "ml_phase" (or "ml_phase_fold_n" in case of nested cross validation) column.
 As an example, the following data set: